The Ethics of Westworld

 The Rape of Dolores

-I would argue that the difference lies in the intent of creation.
-The Westworld androids are made to look and act human and are constantly being updated to be ever more human.
-So if we are deliberately creating human-like beings, should we not treat them with the same respect that organic humans deserve?
-I believe we should.
-In fact, one of the show’s characters, the narrative director, makes a good point when he argues (I can’t remember if it’s in the first or second episode) that the company should not be making the androids more realistic because, and I’m paraphrasing here, “Do you really want to think that your husband actually had sex with that woman, or that you actually killed that person?”
+One of the show’s characters, the narrative director, makes a good point when he argues (I can’t remember if it’s in the first or second episode) that the company should stop making androids more realistic because, and I’m paraphrasing, “Do you really want to think that your husband actually had sex with that woman, or that you actually killed that person?”

-You can guess that my answer is no.
+You can guess my answer: no.

 Playing God